jalizadeh/ISTQB-Exam-Questions/Chapter 01.md

     2. a, d, b, c
     3. a, b, c, d
     4. a, b, d, c

+## Exam Set 4

-121. Why should expected results be defined before execution?
+1. Why should expected results be defined before execution?
     1. To assist in test automation
     2. To improve test efficiency
     3. To reduce the possibility of incorrect results
     4. To improve design of the software

-122. Which of the following activities would NORMALLY be undertaken during test planning?
+2. Which of the following activities would NORMALLY be undertaken during test planning?
     - a.
 Scheduling test analysis and design.
     - b.
 Designing Test Conditions.
     - c.
 Monitoring test progress.